Language of the heart - The New Album from the Santiago Quartet And Julian Rowlands

-The works for bandoneon and string quartet were recorded by Mercury Award Winning producer, musician and composer, Gerry Diver, in his London Studio.
+The works for bandoneon and string quartet were recorded by Mercury Award-winning producer, musician and composer, Gerry Diver, in his London studio.

 We felt that there was still something missing from the project.
 We decided that rather than simply make an album, we wanted to explore how music can help people, and how we could use that music positively.
 We approached MIND, the mental health charity, who kindly agreed to endorse the project.

 Our cellist, Jonny has lived with Bipolar One for 23 years, and his illness has had a formative effect on the Quartet.
-The famous Stephen Fry documentary gave Jonny the courage to talk publicly about his experience of living with the illness - his motivation in doing so was not to gain sympathy, but to help other sufferers know that they are not alone, and to continue opening up the conversation about mental illness.
+The famous Stephen Fry documentary gave Jonny the courage to talk publicly about his experience with the illness - his motivation in doing so was not to gain sympathy, but to help other sufferers know that they are not alone, and to continue opening up the conversation about mental illness.